If you read this site, you know we’re fans of recirculating booms. We love them for three reasons:

 - They make boom cleaning easier by eliminating boom-ends

-- They require individual nozzle shutoff, which makes for better sectional control
+- Most require individual nozzle shutoff, which makes for better sectional control

 If you’re new to the concept of recirculating booms, read more here.

-Until recently, these booms were only available on sprayers imported from outside North America, or via France’s Pommier booms that have been available as retrofits for many years.
+Until recently, these booms were only available on sprayers imported from outside North America (Horsch, Amazone, Agrifac to mention three), or via France’s Pommier booms that have been available as retrofits for many years.
 In 2018, Agco introduced their Liquid Logic system on the Rogator line, becoming the first North American manufacturer to offer a recirculating boom at the factory.
 Pattison Liquid also offers Recirculating booms as standard equipment on their Connect Sniper pull-type sprayer.

-In the meantime, two boom retrofit kits and one sectional conversion kit have become available.
+In the meantime, three boom retrofit kits and one sectional conversion kit have become available.